enigma-reloaded/enigma-reloaded/README.md

 and this works the same with any file you want to transfer securely.

-___
+# Self host

-Ready to self host, just go [gh-pages branch](https://github.com/enigma-reloaded/enigma-reloaded/tree/gh-pages), download the branch as zip and deploy it.
+Go [gh-pages branch](https://github.com/enigma-reloaded/enigma-reloaded/tree/gh-pages), download the branch as zip and upload the content of the zip file to a web server

 Just remember: **Don't be evil**, as others forgoooot.